vijaykrishnadas/OR-Code-Generator/README.md

-# OR-Code-Generator 😊
+# QR-Code-Generator 😊

-This is an App that enables/helps users to generate a unique QR Code
+This is an App that enables/helps users to generate a unique QR Code.

 # Technologies Used